-You’re never far from great walking in Wales, whether it’s among craggy peaks, rolling countryside or stunning, surf-lapped coastline.
+You’re never far from great walking in Wales, whether among craggy peaks, rolling countryside or stunning, surf-lapped coastline.

-Snowdonia, of course, is the location for some of Britain’s very best hiking – try the tough but short walk up Craflwyn and Nantgwynant for spectacular waterfalls and maybe even a few mountain goats on the way.
+Snowdonia, of course, is the location for some of Britain’s very best hiking – try the challenging but short walk up Craflwyn and Nantgwynant for spectacular waterfalls and maybe even a few mountain goats on the way.